Code-Institute-Submissions/crwst/readme/testing.md

 This is restricted so that only the logged in user can see their orders.
 This prevents users bypassing this authentication via the URL and breaching security by seeing a customers data.
 In addition I have allowed superusers to be able to see these orders for management purposes.

+Note that on their profile details (as well as those on checkout) there are no security checks on valid phone numbers, or for whether they match the input country.
+Whilst this is a local backery and in reality would likely restrict its shipments to a local area, this project has been built to show all countries to showcase skill.
+This kind of restriction is beyond my current skillset however is an excellent future feature to have should this be a real global business.
+It would ensure that users input their details correctly and prompt them with checks to ensure their phone number was valid for where they lived.

 This user story is achieved.

 ![Log in](images/userstories/profile.JPG)